 If your company wishes to do so, they can top-up the 80% of furloughed employees' salaries to pay them in full, however, this is optional.

-In addition, each furloughed employee's wage will still be subject to income tax and other normal deductions.
+In addition, the salary of each furloughed employee will still be subject to income tax and other normal deductions.

-Are employees who are off sick or are isolating eligible for the scheme?
+Are employees who are off sick or are shielding eligible for the scheme?